Author: Lenny Cohen

 The journalism “business” has changed — from standards to platforms to layoffs — along with the American public, and I’ve managed to survive somewhat on my own terms.

-I also taught first grade for eight years.
+In the meantime, I taught first grade for eight years.
 My principal saw my class website and made me electronic gradebook manager to assist co-workers when we stopped using paper gradebooks.

 With classroom and newsroom experience, I know how to prioritize, analyze and take the best course of action.
 Getting results means attention to detail, following through and following up.